Hair Salon Loyalty Programme: Rebook 70% of Clients

 The numbers are clear: repeat clients generate 80% of revenue but represent only 42% of your customer mix.
 Moving from 35% to 50% new client retention increases your client acquisition efficiency by 43% - without spending more on marketing.

-That’s the real ROI of a hair salon loyalty program.
+That’s the real ROI of a hair salon loyalty programme.

 Related guides:

-- Salon Loyalty Program: The Complete 2026 Guide - General salon guide covering hair, nail, and beauty
+- Salon Loyalty Program: The Complete 2026 Guide — General guide covering hair, nail, and beauty salons

 - Paper vs Digital Loyalty Cards — Detailed comparison for local businesses